-Any engagement with the OSC should be at the guidance of a proven attorney in order to provide the best possible chance at success.
+Any engagement with the OSC should be at the guidance of a proven attorney in order to provide the best possible chance of success.

 The Federal Practice Group stands behind federal employees who are facing retaliation because they “blew the whistle” on fraud, waste, or abuse by a federal agency.
-We can represent you in filing a prohibited personnel practice complaint with OSC if you have faced such retaliation for being a whistleblower, and can also assist federal employees who are looking for a safe place to make a protected disclosure of fraud, waste, and abuse.
+We can represent you in filing a prohibited personnel practice complaint with OSC if you have faced such retaliation for being a whistleblower.
+Similarly, if you are looking for a safe place to make a protected disclosure of fraud, waste, or abuse to the OSC, we have attorneys who are ready to help.
 The Federal Practice Group also represents whistleblowers bringing Individual Right of Action (IRA) appeals before the MSPB.

 HAVE YOU BEEN SUBJECT TO RETALIATION DUE TO WHISTLEBLOWING?

-When a federal employee blows the whistle by making a protected disclosure of violations of law, rule or regulation; gross mismanagement; a gross waste of funds; an abuse of authority; and a substantial and specific danger to public health or safety, and then suffers an adverse action or consequences such as removal, suspension, demotion, or even a hostile work environment as a result of blowing the whistle, that employee has the right to file a complaint with the Office of Special Counsel, which, in turn, may launch an investigation into the reprisal, or even prosecute in cases where appropriate.
+When a federal employee blows the whistle by making a protected disclosure against an agency, and then suffers an adverse action or consequences as a result, that employee has the right to file a complaint with the Office of Special Counsel.
+The OSC may, in turn, launch an investigation into the reprisal, and will prosecute when appropriate.

-In a whistleblower complaint, OSC will look for evidence that the whistleblowing was what is called a “contributing factor” in the adverse personnel action threatened, taken, or not taken against you.
+In a whistleblower complaint, OSC will look for evidence that the whistleblowing was a “contributing factor” in the adverse personnel action threatened or taken against you.
 OSC will also look at whether the agency can demonstrate by clear and convincing evidence that it would have taken the same action in the absence of the whistleblowing.

 If the OSC does not pursue investigating the complaint, the individual has 65 days from the notification date to file an Individual Right of Action, or IRA, appeal with the MSPB.

-The Federal Practice Group has a long-standing history of success in assisting federal employees in dealings with the Office of Special Counsel including initiating a claim, working with the OSC in investigation and prosecution, or transitioning to an MSPB appeals claim in cases where the OSC declines to pursue the claim.
+The Federal Practice Group has a long-standing history of success in assisting federal employees with the Office of Special Counsel.
+Our specialties include initiating a claim, working with the OSC in investigation and prosecution, or transitioning to an MSPB appeal in cases where the OSC declines to pursue the claim.

 - More than 100 years of combined experience handling federal matters.